Raivis Jurkovskis

-Raivis Andris Jurkovskis (born 7 December 1996) is a Latvian international footballer who plays for Riga, as a left back.
+Raivis Andris Jurkovskis (born 7 December 1996) is a Latvian professional footballer who plays as a left-back for Vīrisliga club Riga and the Latvia national team.

 Club career

 Born in Liepāja, he has played club football for Liepājas Metalurgs 2, FK Liepāja and FK RFS.
 In January 2021 he signed for Irish club Dundalk.
 In December 2021, it was announced that Jurkovskis had returned to Latvia to sign for Riga.

 International career

 After playing for multiple Latvia national youth teams, he made his senior international debut for the Latvia in 2018.